Cacio e pepe: Preparation

-The pasta is prepared in boiling salted water as usual; it is then poured into the grated pecorino romano mixed with black pepper, with a little of the hot, starchy, cooking water.
+The pasta is prepared in boiling salted water as usual; it is then poured into the grated pecorino romano mixed with black pepper, with a little of the hot, starchy cooking water.
 The heat melts the cheese, and the starches in the water help bind the pepper and cheese to the pasta.

-Despite the apparent simplicity of cacio e pepe, pecorino romano can very easily become lumpy, rather than smooth and creamy.
-The effect of temperature on cheese proteins and starch concentration has been studied by researchers, who have devised a scientifically reliable way to make the dish.
+Despite the apparent simplicity of cacio e pepe, pecorino romano can easily become lumpy, rather than smooth and creamy.
+The effect of temperature on cheese proteins and starch concentration has been studied by researchers, who have devised a scientifically reliable way to make the dish, winning the 2025 Ig Nobel Prize in physics.
 Chefs have devised simpler ways to control the temperature without adding starch.